-Ferromagnetism gets its name from the word ‘ferrous’ which means iron which was the first metal known to show attractive properties to magnetic fields.
-Ferromagnetism is a unique magnetic behaviour that is exhibited by certain materials such as iron, cobalt, alloys, etc. It is a phenomenon where these materials attain permanent magnetism or they acquire attractive powers.
-It is also described as a process where some of the electrically uncharged materials attract each other strongly.
-Ferromagnetism is a property that considers not only the chemical make-up of a material but it also takes into account the microstructure and the crystalline structure.
+Ferromagnetism gets its name from the word ‘ferrous’, which means iron, and it was the first metal known to show attractive properties to magnetic fields.
+Ferromagnetism is a unique magnetic behaviour that is exhibited by certain materials such as iron, cobalt, alloys, etc. It is a phenomenon where these materials attain permanent magnetism, or they acquire attractive powers.
+It is also described as a process where some electrically uncharged materials attract each other strongly.
+Ferromagnetism is a property that considers not only the chemical make-up of a material but also takes into account the microstructure and the crystalline structure.

 Causes of Ferromagnetism

-In a ferromagnetic material in the unmagnetized state, atomic dipoles in small regions called domains are aligned in the same direction.
-The domains exhibit a net magnetic moment even in the absence of an external magnetizing field.
+In a ferromagnetic material in the unmagnetised state, atomic dipoles in small regions called domains are aligned in the same direction.
+The domains exhibit a net magnetic moment even in the absence of an external magnetising field.

 Also Read: Paramagnetic Materials

 However, the magnetic moments of neighbouring domains are oriented in opposite directions.
-They cancel out and therefore the net magnetic moment of the material is zero.
-On applying external magnetic field these domains all align themselves in the direction of the applied field.
-In this way, the material is strongly magnetized in a direction parallel to the magnetizing field.
+They cancel out, and therefore the net magnetic moment of the material is zero.
+On applying an external magnetic field, these domains align themselves in the direction of the applied field.
+In this way, the material is strongly magnetised in a direction parallel to the magnetising field.